If unset, CARAVEL_ROOT will be set to $(pwd)/caravel # If you want to install caravel at a different location, run "export CARAVEL_ROOT=<caravel-path>" export CARAVEL_ROOT=$(pwd)/caravel # Disable submodule installation if needed by, run "export SUBMODULE=0" git clone https://github.com/efabless/car

 user_project_wrapper and must

-have the same input and output ports.
+have the same input and output ports as the golden wrapper template.
 The wrapper gives access to the

 user space utilities provided by caravel like IO ports, logic analyzer

 probes, and wishbone bus connection to the management SoC.